snel-repo/ComputationThruDynamicsBenchmark/README.md

 We recommend using Conda to run this code.
 To install dependencies, you can use the interpretabilityEnv.yaml file

-conda env create -f interpretabilityEnv.yaml conda activate interpretabilityEnv
+conda env create -f environment.yaml conda activate CtDEnv

-You may need to pip install DSA and MotorNet manually, see those repos for more details
+You may need to pip install DSA and MotorNet manually: see those repos for detailed instructions.

 ## Usage
 At a high level, the only folder that a user will need to understand is the scripts folder.